sasta-kro/sasta-kro/README.md

 containers, networking, and the systems that software runs on.

 I work mainly with Go, Python, Docker, PostgreSQL, and Fedora Linux.
-I am currently a DevOps intern and a computer science student at AU.
+I am currently a student/infra admin/developer at AU.

 ### Some of my Work